Tessa Thompson Comes Out As Bisexual

-In what might be the greatest day for #Janessa shippers since the release of Dirty Computer, Tessa Thompon opened up about her sexuality in an interview with Net-a-Porter.
+In what might be the greatest day for #Janessa shippers since the release of Dirty Computer, Tessa Thompon opened up about her sexuality in an interview with PORTEREdit.
 While she didn’t quite come out and confirm that she and singer Janelle Monáe are dating, as has long been speculated, she does say that the pair “love each other deeply.”

 “We’re so close, we vibrate on the same frequency,” she says.
 “If people want to speculate about what we are, it doesn’t bother me.”